drhlxiao/g4cad/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7085915.svg)](https://doi.org/10.5281/zenodo.7085915)
 # G4CAD   - A FreeCAD workbench for converting CAD files to GDML

-People usually spend most of the time developing mass model when developing a Geant4-based Monte Carlo simulation package.
+Physicists usually spend most of the time developing mass model when developing a Geant4-based Monte Carlo simulation package.
 For simple geometries, it is relatively easy to describe them using CGS models.
 However, this becomes almost impossible for complex geometries.
-G4cad is an free, open source workbench for FreeCAD.
+G4CAD is an free, open source workbench for FreeCAD.
 Its features include

 * Material management.
 Users can define their own materials and set the predefined materials for different solids
 * Adding simple CGS models to existing CAD models